stammler/dustpy/README.md

 ## Terms of Usage

 The current version of `DustPy` is still private.
 Usage is only permitted under the condition of close collaboration which includes co-authorship to publications that made use of `DustPy`.
+By using `DustPy` you agree to the terms of usage.

 ## Installation